Ministry of Health - Clinician Investigator Program Funding

 Yes the MOH-CIP funding includes benefits as identified in the current PARO-CAHO agreement.

-The intent of the MOH-CIP funding provided to the University of Toronto since 2010 is to create more opportunities and capacity for trainees to pursue academic careers in research.
+The intent of the MOH-CIP Award provided to the University of Toronto since 2010 is to create more opportunities and capacity for trainees to pursue academic careers in research.
 Priority is to award MOH-CIP funding to first-time applicants.

-Can I defer my MOH-CIP funding?
+Can I defer my MOH-CIP Award?

 Since 2010, the Ontario Ministry of Health and Long-Term Care (MOHLTC) has provided annual funding for 14 positions dedicated to CIP trainees at the University of Toronto.
 The funding is intended to provide the first year salary and benefit support at the appropriate PGY level for new CIP trainees who are judged to have the greatest potential to become a clinical investigator.
 Funding is awarded after a rigorous review of applicants by the CIP Committee and positions are funded on a merit basis on the overall strength of the application and confirmation of funding from the department for the second year of the program.
 MOHLTC funding is annual, one-time recurring, and not subject to accrual.
-As such, MOH-CIP funding cannot be deferred.
+As such, the MOH-CIP Award cannot be deferred.

 Residents who do not hold an independent practice license and wish to pursue clinical practice opportunities outside their residency program should do so through the Restricted Registration Program.
 Residents must apply for approval to participate in the program at www.rrapp.ca.

-Residents who do hold independent practice licenses and wish to pursue clinical practice while receiving an MOH-CIP salary are responsible to ensure they meet the requirements and expectations of their education program.
+Residents who do hold independent practice licenses and wish to pursue clinical practice while receiving an MOH-CIP Award salary are responsible to ensure they meet the requirements and expectations of their education program.